icexiaoyou/FeeLink/README.md

 # Use<br/>
 Download FeeLink, including feelink.exe and _internal.<br/>
-Open feelink.exe, enjoy it!<br/>
+Open feelink.exe, click **Initial** button in the menu bar on first launch, then enjoy it!<br/>